dannysepler/blog/_posts/2018-12-27-counting-song-lyrics.md

 ## Read the Song

-Let's start by reading the file, returning a list of the lyrics used in the song.
+Let's start by reading a file of lyrics, returning a list of the lyrics used in the song.

 ```python
 import re